jumanjihouse/octool/README.md

 - **ConfigFile**: An OCTool configuration file.

-- **Component**: A list of attestations to satisfy one or more controls.
+- **Component**: A list of components within the system along with attestations to satisfy one or more controls.

 - **Standard**: A list that defines one or more security controls.